Diverse alterations involving the androgen receptor locus in castration-resistant prostate cancer (from Viswanathan*, Ha*, Hoff* et al. Cell, 2018)

 Overview and Research Motivation The genomics revolution has given us the power to understand the molecular wiring of cancer cells in unprecedented detail, and has enabled the development of highly effective targeted therapies that rationally perturb specific molecular pathways essential to the cancer cell.
 Still, there are many open questions whose answers would significantly improve the resolution at which we understand how cancer develops and progresses.
-For example – 1) What are the significant drivers of cancer that occur in non-coding or “dark” regions of the genome, and how can these be rationally targeted?; 2) How does the genome or transcriptome of a cancer cell adapt to pressure from cancer therapies?; 3) How do changes in the cancer genome interact with changes at other levels of gene regulation (transcription, RNA processing/modification, RNA splicing) to remodel the malignant transcriptome?
+For example: (1) What are the significant drivers of cancer that occur in non-coding or “dark” regions of the genome, and how can these be rationally targeted?
+(2) How does the genome or transcriptome of a cancer cell adapt to pressure from cancer therapies?
+(3) How do changes in the cancer genome interact with changes at other levels of gene regulation (epigenetic/transcriptional, RNA processing/modification, RNA splicing) to remodel the malignant transcriptome?

-Mapping the Genome and Transcriptome of Genitourinary Cancers Recent large-scale sequencing efforts have been instrumental in delineating the most significantly mutated cancer genes across many common cancer types.
-Still, many of these efforts have primarily interrogated coding sequences, which constitute only a small fraction (<2%) of the genome.
+Charting the Molecular Landscape of Genitourinary Cancers Recent large-scale sequencing efforts have been instrumental in delineating the most significantly mutated cancer genes across many common cancer types.
+Still, most of these efforts have primarily interrogated coding sequences, which constitute only a small fraction (<2%) of the genome.
 Many alterations in noncoding or poorly mappable regions of the cancer genome may hence remain to be discovered.

 Top: Paralog vulnerabilities identified from analysis of genome-scale genetic screening of cancer cell lines by shRNA (top-left) or CRISPR (top-right).